 This wasn’t true!
 How could they say those things!

 Fathers—or at least mine—wouldn’t do those things.
-If he said he was going to Uncle Joe’s to fix the truck, then that’s what he was doing!
+If he said he was going to Uncle Danny’s to fix the truck, then that’s what he was doing!
 He promised to have Brady in bed by eight, so that meant he was coming back!
 Just because they’d had the worst fight of their history together—the worst I knew of, anyway—didn’t mean they were breaking up.
 Further, just because he’d left their mother, didn’t mean he’d be leaving mine.

-Mine’s short, just about at my shoulders.
+Mine’s short, just past my shoulders.

 Mom didn’t smoke and only drank a wine cooler once or twice a year—which lasted her a week when she did have one.
 Literally!
 She never nagged anyone much and tried to be careful with her money.
-Walked that fine line between getting some of the things she needed and wanted, and making sure we kids had all we needed and most of what we wanted.
+Walked that fine line between getting some of the things she needed and wanted and making sure we kids had all we needed and most of what we wanted.
 Until today, she’d tried to make sure Dad was happy, too.

 So—why would he want to leave?
 Who could he find that would be better than her?